chip-red-pill/MicrocodeDecryptor/README.md

 # FAQ
 1. Can I make a custom microcode update?

 No, you can't.
-Only decryption is supported, because microcode has an RSA signature for integrity protection.
+Only decryption is supported because microcode has an RSA signature for integrity protection.

-2. What kind CPUs are supported?
+2. What kind of CPUs are supported?

-A microcode update decryption key depends from CPU generation.
+A microcode update decryption key depends on CPU generation.
 We've extracted keys for Intel Gemini Lake (Goldmont Plus microarchitecture) and Intel Apolo Lake (Goldmont microarchitecture) generation.
 See [List of Supported CPUs](#list-of-supported-cpus)

 3. How you had extracted the keys?

-Using vulnerabilities in Intel TXE we had activated undocumented debugging mode called red unlock and extracted dumps of microcode directly from the CPU.
+Using vulnerabilities in Intel TXE, we activated an undocumented debugging mode called red unlock and extracted dumps of microcode directly from the CPU.
 We found the keys and algorithm inside.

 4. Where can I find more information about it?